World Antimicrobial Awareness Week 2020: preserving a precious resource

 Preventing infections from occurring in the first place is the best defence against AMR.
 The fewer people get infected, the fewer people need to use antimicrobial medicines, thus reducing the spread of AMR.
 The simplest way we can help is by frequent and proper hand washing with just regular soap!

-At Bioscript, we are proud to be working closely with our pharmaceutical clients, providing support that will help bring new antibiotics and alternatives to antimicrobials to market.
-If you would like to discuss our experience in antimicrobials, please get in touch!
+Bioscript provides a unified network of services to our global pharmaceutical clients, bringing a team of cross-functional experts together to share ideas, outputs and insights that will help bring new antibiotics and alternatives to antimicrobials to market.
+If you would like to discuss our experience in antimicrobials, please get in touch.